Sindre01/Thesis_project/readme.md

     - **visual_node_types**: An array of strings representing the types of visual nodes used specifically for testing the task.
     - **textual_instance_types**: An array of strings indicating the types of textual instances or elements involved in testing.

-## Purpose of the Dataset

-This dataset is designed to create the textual representation of tasks in the visual and flow-based programming language Midio.
-It provides:

-- **Comprehensive Task Descriptions**: Detailed prompts and specifications guide the implementation of each task.
-- **Metadata for Implementation**: Information about library functions, visual node types, and textual instance types assists in constructing the flow.
-- **Testing Information**: The `testing` object contains all necessary details to verify the correctness of the implementation.
-- **Flexibility**: The format supports various programming paradigms and can be extended with additional fields as needed.

-## Usage Notes

-- **Task Identification**: Each task is uniquely identified by `task_id` and `MBPP_task_id`, allowing for easy reference and organization.

-- **Implementation Details**: The `prompts` and `specification` fields provide step-by-step guidance on how to implement the task, including expected behaviors and constraints.

-- **Testing Components**: The `testing` object specifies the functions and visual nodes required for testing.
-This ensures that implementations can be validated effectively.

-- **Visual Programming Support**: Fields like `visual_node_types` and `testing.visual_node_types` cater to visual or flow-based programming environments, outlining the nodes and components to be used.

-- **Extensibility**: The dataset format is adaptable, allowing for the inclusion of additional fields or modifications to suit different programming needs.